zweilosec/Infosec-Notes/linux-1/linux-basics.md

 3. The following three characters specify the permissions of the group that owns the file.
 4. The final three characters specify the permissions of all other users.

-The permissions `-rwxrwxrwx` mean that the anyone can read, write and execute the file.

-In the above example, the owner, group, and everyone permissions are all `rwx`; hence anyone can read, write, and execute this file.
+In the above example (`-rwxrwxrwx`), the owner, group, and everyone permissions are all `rwx`; hence anyone can read, write, and execute this file.

 #### The chmod command